Cheyenne Transit

-Cheyenne Transit Program is the primary provider of mass transportation in Laramie County, Wyoming.
-Four routes are provided by the agency from Monday through Saturday.
-In 2009, the city began a comprehensive process to increase ridership by adding bus stops and building shelters.
+Cheyenne Transit Program is the primary provider of mass transportation in Cheyenne, Wyoming.
+Five routes are provided by the agency, four of which run from Monday through Saturday.
+It offers fixed-route service, on-demand service, and complimentary ADA paratransit service.
+Starting in 2009, the city began a comprehensive process to increase ridership by adding bus stops and building shelters.

 History

 The Cheyenne Transit Program mostly suspended services during the COVID-19 pandemic.
-However, unlike other agencies, the suspension lasted significantly longer, until September 5, 2023, with four bus routes put into effect.
-When transit returned to the city, the system was improved with more direct routes and free fares.
-Despite moving to a fare-free operation, the city will save money by no longer requiring fareboxes, nor any of the other associated expenses of a fare-based system.
+However, unlike other agencies in the area, the suspension lasted significantly longer, until September 5, 2023, with four bus routes put into effect.
+When transit returned to the city, the system was improved with more direct routes and free fares for fixed-route service.
+Despite moving to a fare-free operation, the city will save money by no longer requiring fare boxes, nor any of the other associated expenses of a fare-based system.
 Passengers also no longer need to bring exact change with them to use the buses.